danrochman/debian-server-setup/README.md

-# Bash setup script for Ubuntu servers
+# Bash setup script for Debian servers
 [![Build Status](https://travis-ci.org/jasonheecs/ubuntu-server-setup.svg?branch=master)](https://travis-ci.org/jasonheecs/ubuntu-server-setup)

-This is a setup script to automate the setup and provisioning of Ubuntu servers.
+This is a setup script to automate the setup and provisioning of Debian servers.
 It does the following:
 * Adds or updates a user account with sudo access
 * Adds a public ssh key for the new user account
 * Disables password authentication to the server